mjordan/larkm/README.md

 * Python 3.6+
 * [FastAPI](https://fastapi.tiangolo.com/)
 * [Uvicorn](https://www.uvicorn.org/) for demo/testing, or some other ASGI web server for production uses.
+* sqlite3 (installed by default with Python)
 * To have your ARKs resolve from [N2T](http://n2t.net/), you will to register a NAAN (Name Assigning Authority Number) using [this form](https://goo.gl/forms/bmckLSPpbzpZ5dix1).

 ## Usage

+### Creating the database

+larkm provides an empty sqlite database that you can use, `larkm_template.db`.

+If you want to create your own, run the following commands:

+1. `sqlite3 path/to/mydb.db`
+1. within sqlite, run `CREATE TABLE arks(shoulder TEXT NOT NULL, identifier TEXT NOT NULL, ark_string TEXT NOT NULL, target TEXT NOT NULL, erc_who TEXT NOT NULL, erc_what TEXT NOT NULL, erc_when TEXT NOT NULL, erc_where TEXT NOT NULL, policy TEXT NOT NULL);`
+1. `.quit`

 ### Configuration